f-droid/fdroiddata/.gitlab/merge_request_templates/App update.md

+**The title of this merge request should start with the app name.**

 **Please make sure your repo is public and your branch is not protected.
 See <https://docs.gitlab.com/user/project/repository/branches/protected/>.
 We enable fast-forward merges by default.
 If your branch is protected, we can't rebase it before merge it.**

 **Please read [the guide](https://gitlab.com/fdroid/fdroiddata/-/blob/master/CONTRIBUTING.md) first if this is your first contribution.
 Please make sure your metadata follows the best practice in [our templates](https://gitlab.com/fdroid/fdroiddata/tree/master/templates).**